 Boys Class Dress

 Facial hair is not permitted.
 No jeans are allowed.
 Boys must wear a sport-coat, tie, and a collared shirt–tucked in.
 Ties must be visible.
+A turtleneck may replace a collared shirt and tie so long as it is worn with a sport coat.

 In the winter term only, a sweater (not a fleece) may replace a sport coat when worn with a collared dress shirt and a tie.
+Sweaters may not replace sport coats while wearing a turtleneck.